trapgate/triggerpi/README.md

 There are only three relays on the AutomationHat, so this only works for 3 of the 4 12V triggers on the XMC-1.

+There are more details about the hardware to use and how to wire things up in the comments at the top of triggerpi.py.
+There's no wiring diagram at the moment.

+## Installation
+These instructions are a little sparse, and assume a fair amount of Linux knowledge.
+They could be improved.
+The installation process is a matter of putting two python files into the pi user's home directory, then setting up systemd to start them at boot time.
+(If you're using a version of raspbian that doesn't have systemd, you'll need to use other methods to start the daemon automatically).

+First install a recent build of raspbian on the RaspberryPi, then install the AutomationHat python module by following the instructions in https://github.com/pimoroni/automation-hat/README.md.
+Copy triggerpi.py and daemon.py to /home/pi on the RaspberryPi, and copy triggerpi.service to /etc/systemd/system.
+Finally, run this command to enable the new service:

+$ sudo systemctl enable triggerpi.service